-On this short list are a few cookbooks that I really like, in no particular order.
+On this short list are a few cookbooks that I really like.
 In each the author has honored Western Sephardic heritage with integrity through unique, authentic, and deeply personal expressions of our cooking, culture, and experience.

 Sephardic Baking from Nona and More Favorites